Advance with Confidence

 Are you ready to take the next step?
 To gain broader expertise in your industry, deepen your skills as a leader and take on positions of greater responsibility?
 To shift into a slightly different field more aligned with your values?

+While you may find yourself answering “yes” to all of these questions, you may be uncertain about how to leave the comfort of what you know and jump into something new.
+Taking the time to learn new skills and expand your knowledge base can help you move forward with confidence.
 As Justin Bull, academic director of the Master of Engineering Leadership (MEL) and Master of Health Leadership and Policy (MHLP) says, “Leadership requires a willingness to break from the status quo.
 In a time of constant and accelerating change, emerging leaders must navigate a range of environmental, social and technological trends to make this leap with confidence.
 This requires mastering new skills while cultivating a broad understanding of the challenges faced within an industry sector and the business acumen to implement change.”

 The MEL and MHLP curricula are designed to give emerging leaders the integrated knowledge and skills they need to understand critical issues in their particular industry and then lead teams to find innovative and sustainable solutions.